-3. After the paper/kindlings have caught fire, leave the fire door ajar about 2-3 mm so that the chimney draws well.
+3. After the paper/fire lighters have caught fire, leave the fire door ajar about 2-3 cm, so that the chimney draws well.

-4. After 5-10 minutes the chimney draft should be established, at this point close the fire doors.
+4. After 5-10 minutes the chimney draft should be established, at this point close the fire door.
 If all the necessary conditions are met, a nice layer of embers will start to accumulate after another 15 - 20 minutes.

-- 5. Refuelling of your stove should be done while there are still glowing embers in the bed.
-Spread the embers across the bottom, but concentrated mostly towards the front of the stove. - 6.
-Place three pieces of fuel weighing roughly 0.6 kg and measuring about 25 cm in length across the embers in one layer, with spacing of roughly 1 cm between the pieces of wood. - 7.
-When the secondary air supply (handle under the ash lip) is opened all the way and the doors is closed, the new fuel will ignite in a few minutes.
+5. Refuelling of your stove should be done while there are still glowing embers in the bed.
+Spread the embers across the bottom, but concentrated mostly towards the front of the stove.

+6. Place three pieces of fuel weighing roughly 0.7 kg and measuring about 30 cm in length across the embers in one layer, with spacing of roughly 1 cm between the pieces of wood.

-Important!
+7. When the secondary air supply is opened all the way and the door is closed, the new fuel will ignite in a few minutes.